AntonisGkortzis/islander/guide.md

 ![](/images/fbi.jpg)

-Front: The Mafia Burger with caramelized panseta with bbq sauce and arseniko cheese of Naxos
+<p>Front: The Mafia Burger with caramelized panseta with bbq sauce and arseniko cheese of Naxos <br/>
-Back: The Hula dog with chicken, caramelized pineapple, yogurt sauce and graviera of Naxos
+Back: The Hula dog with chicken, caramelized pineapple, yogurt sauce and graviera of Naxos </p>

 #### <a name="drink"></a>Where to drink
 If you like Cocktail bars next to the sea with loud music till dawn then Naxos is surely your perfect choice.